 Dyzelle is a musician and normally spends most of her working week out and about in the community, delivering music workshops with people of all ages and abilities.
 She says “Every day is different in the world of darts workshop delivery, but a big part of my job is about supporting people to develop their confidence and ability in music-making.”

 Dyzelle has been delivering work with darts for over 7 years and is one of our Core Artists, delivering fantastic music sessions with many different groups including All Aboard, Creative Directions, Tuneful Chatter and our Wednesday Music Club.

 We asked Dyzelle for one of her favourite darts memories and she told us:

 There are different types of memorable moments for me: the huge events like the Sing Out events at Doncaster Dome, or performing with groups at the Music For Youth proms in Birmingham, that involve hundreds of people and make you go ‘wow’.
 There are also the small breakthrough moments that aren’t so noticeable at first, like seeing a young person desperately trying to communicate their ideas to me through Makaton sign language and seeing the happiness and relief on their face, knowing that I understood them.
 Or bumping into an adult participant who tells you that they enjoyed darts music sessions so much it inspired them to start learning an instrument and that they are teaching themselves to read music at home.

-For darts at Home, Dyzelle has been busy creating lots of resources and activities for people to access at home – a mix of videos, resource packs and short weekly challenges.
-She says that working from home has totally changed the way she works:
+For darts at Home, Dyzelle created lots of resources and activities for people to access at home – a mix of videos, resource packs and short weekly challenges.
+She says that working from home totally changed the way she worked:

-Despite these challenges, Dyzelle says that she is feeling really inspired:
+Despite these challenges, Dyzelle says that she felt really inspired: